What's New in iOS 9: New Hidden Features

 Advertising

-Add home address, work address and any chosen address to the Maps application
+Add your home address, work address, and any favorite address to the Maps app

-Now you can add your home address, work address and any chosen address directly to the Maps application when building a route.
+You can now add your home address, work address, and any favorite address directly to the Maps app when you're building a route.

 Quick access to Wallet from the lock screen

-You can control the cursor on your iPad by simply moving two fingers on the keyboard to select and edit text.
+You can control the cursor on your iPad by simply moving two fingers across the keyboard to highlight and edit text.